di-unipi-socc/socc-website/content/prototype/_index.md

 ---
+widget: portfolio
+headless: true

 title: Prototypes
-type: landing

-sections:
-  - block: collection
-    id: posts
-    content:
-      title: Prototypes
-      subtitle: ' '
-      text: ''
+subtitle: 'Check out our **open-source** prototypes!'

 # Choose how many pages you would like to display (0 = all pages)
-      count: 5
+count: 0
-      archive:
-        enable: true
-        text: See all prototypes
-        link: prototype/
-      # Filter on criteria
-      # filters:
-      #   # The folders to display content from
-      #   folders:
-      #     - post
-      #   author: ""
-      #   category: ""
-      #   tag: ""
-      #   publication_type: ""
-      #   featured_only: false
-      #   exclude_featured: false
-      #   exclude_future: false
-      #   exclude_past: false

 # Choose how many pages you would like to offset by
 # Useful if you wish to show the first item in the Featured widget
 offset: 0

 # Field to sort by, such as Date or Title
 sort_by: 'Date'
 sort_ascending: false

-    design:
-      # Choose a listing view
+# Listing view
 view: compact
-      # Choose single or dual column layout
 columns: '1'

+# Optional banner image (relative to `assets/media/` folder).
+banner:
+  caption: ''
+  image: ''
 ---